 BHCC Workplace Wellbeing Survey privacy notice

-The Council is the data controller for purposes of the Data Protection Act (2018) and The General Data Protection Regulation (EU) 2016/679 ("GDPR") and is registered as a data controller with the Information Commissioner’s Office (ICO)
+The council is the data controller for purposes of the Data Protection Act (2018) and The General Data Protection Regulation (EU) 2016/679 ("GDPR") and is registered as a data controller with the Information Commissioner’s Office (ICO)

 Brighton & Hove City council are committed to protecting your personal information.
 As a data controller we have a responsibility to make sure you know why and how your personal information is being collected in accordance with relevant data protection law.

-Purposes & Lawful basis of processing
+Purposes and lawful basis of processing

 This survey is optional, and you are under no obligation to complete or return the survey.